Tawhid-Mahmud/Brain-Tumor-Classification/README.md

 You also need a .env file with google AI api key that code is commented out, once you run that cell of code.
-Comment it out again As long as you have the .env file with the key you shoudl be okay to run the next few lines of cells.
+Comment it out again

+As long as you have the .env file with the key you should be okay to run the next few lines of cells.

-Make sure to run os library at the top of of the notebook Now you can run the streamlit app without any errors.
+Make sure to run os library at the top of of the notebook

+Now you can run the streamlit app without any errors.

 Good luck.........